Jimmy Carr: Guest appearances

-Carr contributed sketches to Channel 4 topical comedy TV programme The 11 O'Clock Show and has frequently appeared on panel shows A League of Their Own and QI, being one of the most-featured guests for both shows.
+Carr contributed sketches to Channel 4 topical comedy TV programme The 11 O'Clock Show and has appeared on panel shows A League of Their Own and QI.
 During a guest appearance on the BBC motoring show Top Gear, Carr set a new celebrity test track lap record on the 'Star in a Reasonably Priced Car' segment.
 He was described as "the worst driver we've ever had" and "the luckiest man alive" by Top Gear's test driver the Stig.
-Carr hosted a highlights edition of the show, and on the Top Gear Live World Tour of 2009–2010 he hosted the section 'Carmageddon'.

-In the US, he has appeared on Late Night with Conan O'Brien twice and The Tonight Show with Jay Leno three times.

-Carr has appeared as a contestant on celebrity editions of Deal or No Deal (won £750 for Helen & Douglas House), The Chase (won £1,000 for Variety Club), Benchmark (won £1,000 for Elton John AIDS Foundation), Tipping Point (won £7,000 for Blue Cross) Catchphrase, and Who Wants to be a Millionaire, winning £1,000.
+Carr has appeared as a contestant on celebrity editions of Deal or No Deal (won £750 for Helen & Douglas House), The Chase (won £1,000 for Variety Club), Benchmark (won £1,000 for Elton John AIDS Foundation), Tipping Point (won £7,000 for Blue Cross), Catchphrase, and Who Wants to Be a Millionaire, winning £1,000.

 Carr was a guest presenter for one edition of Have I Got News for You; in 2007 he joined Ian Hislop's team in the edition of the show chaired by Ann Widdecombe, with whom he "flirted" outrageously.
-Later in the episode, Widdecombe stated, "I don't think I shall return to this programme."
+Later in the episode, Widdecombe said: "I don't think I shall return to this programme."

 Radio

-Carr is a regular guest and interviewer on Loose Ends (BBC Radio 4) and The Fred MacAulay Show (BBC Radio Scotland).
-In January 2005, Carr hosted It's Been a Terrible Year, a comedy review of 2004, on BBC Radio 2.
-Until July 2006, he had a Sunday-morning radio show on Xfm with comedian Iain Morris.

-In January 2006, Carr made a joke on Radio 4's Loose Ends, the punchline of which implied that Gypsy women smelled.
-The BBC issued an apology, but Carr refused to apologise and continued to use the joke.
+In January 2006, Carr made a joke on Radio 4's Loose Ends, the punchline of which implied that Gypsy women stank.
+The BBC issued an apology, but Carr refused to apologize and continued to use the joke.
 He appeared in two episodes of the radio series of Flight of the Conchords in 2005.

+Carr has appeared on BBC Radio 4's The Museum of Curiosity a total of seven times since 2011.
+He was the Museum Curator (in his five appearances in 2012) and a guest on the 2018 Annual Stock Take Christmas special, alongside Lee Mack, Jo Brand and Sally Philips.

 Podcasts

-Carr has made many podcast appearances over the years, going back to at least 2010 with a one-off podcast called Jimmy Carr and Frankie Boyle: Meet the Comedians.
+Carr's podcast appearances go back to at least 2010 with a one-off podcast called Jimmy Carr and Frankie Boyle: Meet the Comedians.
 Carr's podcast appearances ramped up significantly during the height of the COVID-19 pandemic, with recent appearances during this period including The Betoota Advocate Podcast, You Made It Weird with Pete Holmes, The Comedian's Comedian, The Jordan B. Peterson Podcast, and Dane Baptiste Questions Everything.